Hillsborough High School (New Jersey): Athletics

 The Hillsborough High School Raiders competes in the Skyland Conference, which includes public and private high schools covering Hunterdon, Somerset and Warren counties in west Central Jersey, operating under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 1,723 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
 The football team competes in Division 5B of the Big Central Football Conference, which includes 60 public and private high schools in Hunterdon, Middlesex, Somerset, Union and Warren counties, which are broken down into 10 divisions by size and location.
-The school was classified by the NJSIAA as Group V South for football for 2018–2020.
+The school was classified by the NJSIAA as Group V South for football for 2024–2026, which included schools with 1,333 to 2,324 students.

+The girls basketball team won the Group IV State Championship in 2025 defeating West Orange 55-52 and finishing the season with a 26-6 record and ranked #4 in the state.
+The previous season they won the 2024 North Jersey Section 2 Group IV Sectional Championship by defeating Elizabeth 59-46.

 The field hockey team won the Central Jersey Group III state sectional title in 1977-1979 and 1981-1983; the team was Group III co-champion in 1983 with Montville Township High School.

 The girls' soccer team was Group III co-champion in 1992 with Northern Highlands Regional High School.

+The football team won the South Jersey Group 5 regional championship in 2021 defeating Kingsway 28-7.
+This was a transition year where previously the football season ended with the sectional championships.
+For the 2021 season, the football calendar ended with group champions for South Jersey and North Jersey.
+For 2022 and later, the football seasons progressed to crown overall group champions for the entire state.
 The football team won the Central Jersey Group III state sectional championship in 1980 and the Central Jersey Group IV title in 2000.
 The 2000 team held off a late comeback by Sayreville War Memorial High School to win the Central Jersey Group IV title by a score of 16-13 in the playoff finals.